sivakumarreddy447/Hang_man_project_Typescript/README.md

-# 🎮 Hangman Game - TypeScript Edition
+# 🎮 Hangman Game - TypeScript

 A fun and interactive web-based Hangman game built using **TypeScript**, HTML, and CSS.
 The game randomly selects a word, and the player must guess it letter by letter before running out of attempts!